HHundredHeardle/Backend/README.md

 ### 1.2 - TypeScript

-The backend features a REST api written in TypeScript, which is hosted on Render.
+The backend features a REST API written in TypeScript, which is hosted on Render.

 ### 1.3 - Jest

-The tests for the typescript files are handled by Jest.
+The tests for the TypeScript files are handled by Jest.

 ## 2 - CI/CD

-This project features a [CI/CD pipeline](.github/workflows/test-deploy.yml) that runs through Github Actions.
+This project features a [CI/CD pipeline](.github/workflows/test-deploy.yml) that runs through GitHub Actions.
 In order to conserve CI/CD minutes, it is set to run on pull requests and pushes to main.

 ### 2.1 - Automated Testing